Junoo9/Mines/README.md

 ## Credits

-This Mines game project was created by Kevin Botrous, Majd Gerges, Charbel Rahme, Charbel Serhal.
+This Mines game project was created by Kevin Botrous, Majd Gerges, Charbel Rahme.

 ## License